whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/documentation/make/data-store.md

 <table><tbody><tr><td><p><span><strong>Data store</strong></span></p></td><td><p>Select the data store whose records you want to count.</p></td></tr></tbody></table>

-## Managing records in data stores
+# Managing Records in Data Stores

 Make allows you to view, update, and delete the records in your data store.

-To manage records in your data store, click _Data stores_ in the left menu, then click _Browse_ next to your data store.
+To manage records in your data store, click *Data stores* in the left menu, then click *Browse* next to your data store.

 This shows the editing interface for data store records.

-Click _Add_ to add new records to the data store.
-You can add multiple records by clicking _Add multiple times_.
+Click *Add* to add new records to the data store.
+You can add multiple records by clicking *Add multiple times*.
 Newly inserted records are highlighted in green.

 Click an existing field to change it.
 Changed records are highlighted in yellow.

-Click _Save_ to save all your changes to the data store.
-Click _Discard changes_ to throw away any changes you have made, including added records and edited records.
+Click *Save* to save all your changes to the data store.
+Click *Discard changes* to throw away any changes you have made, including added records and edited records.

-### Note
+## Note

-You cannot use _Discard changes_ to get back records that you have deleted.
+You cannot use *Discard changes* to get back records that you have deleted.

 To delete records from your data store, first select the records you want to delete by selecting the check boxes next to the records.
-Then, click the _Delete_ icon.
+Then, click the *Delete* icon.

-### Note
+## Note

 You cannot roll back deleted records.

-## Troubleshooting
+# Troubleshooting

 At the current moment of writing this, there is no tool which can automate this, making it difficult to obtain lost data.
 However, the long method of recovering data in your data store is to go through all execution logs of scenarios where items were inserted to the data store, then get data manually and insert them again.